2024 Solar Incentives Guide for Eau Claire, WI - Tax Credits & Rebates

 What are the environmental benefits of switching to solar energy?

-You can reduce your carbon footprint by 450 pounds of CO2 a year by switching to solar panels.
-This adds up to approximately 9,000 pounds over 20 years.
-Solar is also a renewable energy source, which means that making the switch reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 450 pounds of CO2 annually by installing solar panels.
+This adds up to around 9,000 pounds in 20 years.
+In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.

-Yes, you can receive both rebates and tax credits towards the cost of solar panels.
-Depending on which incentives you are applying for, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to verify that you are claiming the correct incentives and getting the most money possible.
+Yes, you can claim both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are eligible for, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to verify that you are claiming the correct incentives and that you're getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.